-Once just a quiet fishing town, Hua Hin’s popularity as a holiday destination exploded in the early 1920’s when Thailand’s King at the time, Vajiravudh (Rama VI), chose Hua Hin as the location to build a stunning teak palace that he and the royal family would then use as a summer home.
+Even though it was once just a quiet fishing town, Hua Hin’s popularity as a holiday destination exploded in the early 1920’s when Thailand’s king at the time, Vajiravudh (Rama VI), chose Hua Hin as the location to build a ma-hoosive teak palace that he and the royal family would then use as a summer home.

 Upon first glance of the congested traffic and boulevard rammed with shops and restaurants, it’s easy to pass quick judgement and write it off as just another city in the throes of awkward developments.
 But peel back the veneer and you’ll soon find that Hua Hin’s blustery kitesurfing beach, buzzing wake park, and misty mountain biking trails bring an energetic and edgy vibe to the city.

 So guys, settle in for our pick of the best things to do in Hua Hin to get you outdoors and experiencing the best of the city’s adventure activities: